EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsAlgorithm.md

 ... is to have the solver create groups of solutions ("solution groups") that are the complete answers -- a single solution to the MRS is not enough.
 This section describes one algorithm that can accomplish this.

+Even 1 plural variable in an MRS will require grouping to represent the complete solution if they are acting alone: "men walk".   (the collective can be one solution).
+In this case you'd just expect one group.
+But: subsets of that group would also be true.

+With two variables: men are walking a dog you'd still only expect one group in any world (the maximal solution).
+But again, subsets would work.

 ### Overview
 The basic approach is to generate the solutions, exactly like we've been doing so far, but then add a new "grouping pass" afterward.
 This grouping pass will find the groups of solutions that meet all the *numeric constraints* that the words in the phrase have placed on the variables.
 The groups found represent the complete answers to the MRS.